zavoloklom/dnd-flavored-markdown/content/en.md

 :::

-Thank you for choosing this adventure and spending time in **San Soprigal**.
+Thank you for choosing this adventure and spending time in San Soprigal.

 If you have ideas, suggestions, notes, or simply want to share how the adventure went at your table, I’d love to hear from you.
 Write to <s.kupletsky@gmail.com>.